 Hematoma: A hematoma is a collection of blood around the breast implant pocket.
 If a hematoma occurs, it usually occurs soon after the surgical procedure, within the first twenty-four to forty-eight hours.
 Small hematomas are absorbed by the body and can be unnoticed, but large ones need to be drained surgically in the operating room.

 Changes in Nipple and Breast Sensation: Feeling in the nipples and breasts can increase or decrease after breast implant surgery.
 The range of changes varies from increased sensitivity to reduced sensation of the nipples or breasts following surgery.
 Changes in feeling are usually temporary and return after swelling dissipates.
 On rare occasions, sensation can be lost.

-Mentor offers a very generous lifetime warranty on their implants.
+Natrelle offers a very generous warranty on their implants.
 You can get detailed information on the warranty for your type of implants on their website, click here.

 Who is a good candidate for breast enlargement surgery?

 Once a woman reaches 18 years of age, she may be a good candidate for breast enlargement surgery.
 By age 18, the breasts have reached full development.
 Additionally, it is imperative that a woman be physically healthy and emotionally mature to make this magnitude of a decision, one that will impact the rest of her life.
 It is important to understand that this is not a one time surgery and others will be required in the future.

 In general, a woman who chooses to have breast surgery does so to improve her self-image.
 The reason behind this decision can include:

 - Her breasts did not develop to the size she desired.

 - Her breasts are unequal in size or shape.

 - Her breasts have lost volume and changed shape due to pregnancy, weight loss, or aging.